History of the New Jersey State Constitution

+[William Franklin] died in exile in the England he had always honored and loved. .....he was an outsider in the land he had chosen to call his own.

 While New Jersey was in a state of war, delegates of the Provincial Congress drafted the first constitution in a span of five days and ratified it only two days later.
 Its primary objective was to provide a basic governmental framework that would assume control of the territory after the collapse of royal authority and maintain civil order.
 This constitution served as the charter document for the State's government for the next 68 years.
 Among its provisions, the document granted suffrage rights to unmarried women and African-Americans who met the requirements of possessing sufficient assets or property as "freeholders".
 The legislature was elected each year and selected the state's governor.
 It did not specify an amendment procedure and had to be replaced entirely in a constitutional convention.
 The suffrage rights in the 1776 constitution were limited by the state legislature in 1807 to restrict voting rights to white male citizens who paid taxes.
 Women who voted in earlier elections tended to support the Federalist Party, and this effort was largely an effort of the Democratic-Republican Party's attempt to unify its factions for the 1808 presidential election.

+The State Constitution of 1776 fixed the terms of office for Representative, Senators, and Governors at one year.
+There was no mention of an Office of Councillor.
+The right to vote for House electors or for Legislative Council required person wealth of 50 pounds as well as freedom from debt.
+The right to be a candidate for the House or for the Legislative Council required required personal and real estate wealth of 500 pounds.
+Moreover, the governor was elected by joint ballot of both chambers of the legislature, and the Legislative Council had the role of Executive Council as well.

 New Jersey is governed under a constitution that was enacted in 1947 during a convention held at Rutgers University's College Avenue Gymnasium in New Brunswick, New Jersey.
 Much of the political structure of the 1844 constitution was carried into the 1947 document.
 The governor, elected by the people, was elected for a four-year term instead of a three-year term.

 Colonial period

 Concession and Agreement (1664)

-Concession and Agreement was a legal document that guaranteed rights; including, but not only, religious freedom.
-It served as the basic governing document of the colony of New Jersey.
+The Concession and Agreement of the Lords Proprietors of the Province of New Caesarea, or New Jersey, to and With All and Every the Adventurers and All Such as Shall Settle or Plant There, known simply as the Concession and Agreement, was a legal document that guaranteed rights; including, but not only, religious freedom.

 Although the document is most commonly recognized as an enticement for settlers, it is in the basic form of any colonial charter or constitution, and guarantees such rights.
+The document was issued as a proclamation of Lord John Berkeley and Sir George Carteret.